 Of course, tattoos have symbolic, shamanistic, and even medicinal significance for cultures worldwide throughout history, yet I have always found the idea of skin markings deeply unsettling.
 The “Skin” exhibition told the story of ritual skin marking in pictures, etchings, and even on samples of human skin.
 I found the collection both repulsive and compelling at once—so of course it would eventually find its way into a story—although it took eight years for this one to make it onto the page.
-I hope you’ll take the time to check out Splinter in the Blood, and perhaps buy a copy.
-It’s on offer at just 99p on AmazonUK until 22nd April.
+I hope you’ll take the time to check out Splinter in the Blood, and its sequel, The Cutting Room.

 To tempt you, there’s a Kindle Big Deal Promotion on Ashley Dyer’s The Cutting Room at $2.99 for 1 week only, beginning 10/20/19 OWN IT NOW!